How to Start Your Own LLC in California - Complete Guide

 Possible Licenses

-8. Determine Your Tax Classification
+8. Determination of Your Tax Classification

 Default Tax Treatment